frank-dspeed/tc39-proposal-importScripts/README.md

 ## Status
 Champion(s): champion name(s) Author(s): non-champion author(s), if applicable Stage: -1

+Importent please give comments or up down votes for issue: #2

 ## Motivation
 Why is this important to have in the JavaScript language? sync imports are needed: